Get Started

 1. You have a GitHub account and are logged in.

 2. You have bought access to Jet.
-If not, buy now.
+If not, buy.

 3. You have been granted access to Jet and can access https://github.com/karmasakshi/jet.
-If not, DM the author on X or send an email instead.
+If not, DM us on X or send the author an email instead.

 Start Building